Stocks tread water ahead of signing of initial U.S.-China trade deal

 In the currency market, the Japanese yen reversed earlier losses against the dollar as news U.S. tariffs would remain on Chinese goods through the U.S. election hurt risk sentiment.

-The yen was last changing hands at 109.95 yen JPY= to the dollar, flat on the day, after hitting its weakest in near 8 months of 110.22 yen previous day.
+The yen was last changing hands at 109.95 yen to the dollar, flat on the day, after hitting its weakest in near 8 months of 110.22 yen previous day.

-The euro was last traded at $1.1129 EUR=, also little changed on the day.
+The euro was last traded at $1.1129, also little changed on the day.

-The offshore yuan CNH= weakened to 6.899, after rising to 6.865 per dollar, the strongest since July 11, on Tuesday.
+The offshore yuan weakened to 6.899, after rising to 6.865 per dollar, the strongest since July 11, on Tuesday.

-The dollar index against a basket of currencies was flat at 97.367 .DXY
+The dollar index against a basket of currencies was flat at 97.367

 Oil prices edged higher on Tuesday after five days of declines as the United States and China prepared to sign the preliminary trade deal and as Middle East tensions eased.
-[O/R]

-In early Asian trade on Wednesday, U.S. West Texas Intermediate (WTI) crude CLc1 slipped 0.1% to $58.17 per barrel.
+In early Asian trade on Wednesday, U.S. West Texas Intermediate (WTI) crude slipped 0.1% to $58.17 per barrel.

+(This story has been refiled to correct typographical error in lead paragraph)

 Reporting by Tomo Uetake; Editing by Lincoln Feast.